Ormrod and Hardcastle: 18th Century

 Thomas Hardcastle established a bleaching business in Bradshaw at the young age of nineteen and the start of a cotton spinning firm was to be his next business venture.
 The partnership with James Ormrod and the purchase of Pin Mill, Royal George Mill, Royal Sovereign Mill and Great Moor Street Mill, in Bolton, made this business plan possible.
 These mills were more commonly known as the Flash Street Mills (floorspace 198,000 square ft).
 Pin Mill fronted Ormrod Street, Royal Sovereign Mill faced Flash Street and Royal George Mill fronted Western Street/ Great Moor Street.
 The new cotton spinning firm was to consist of cotton spinners, doublers and manufacturers.

-It was the construction of the Manchester Bolton & Bury Canal in 1791 that started Bolton on its path to becoming a centre for textile production in North West England with an international reputation.
+It was the construction of the Manchester, Bolton and Bury Canal in 1791 that started Bolton on its path to becoming a centre for textile production in North West England with an international reputation.
 In particular, it was important for the Bolton Mill owners as it connected the town to Bury and Manchester and subsequently provided a more direct transport route for coal and other basic materials.

 19th Century

 Bolton flourished in the 19th Century and quickly became Lancashire's third largest engineering centre, after Manchester and Oldham.
 It was this introduction of Textile manufacture during the Industrial Revolution that forced Bolton's quick development, urbanisation and cotton mill success.
-However, it must be noted that there is a limited amount of information that has survived about the Bolton cotton mills.
+However, there is a limited amount of information that has survived about the Bolton cotton mills.
 This is could be for a number of different reasons.
 Firstly, records take up a lot of space and as a result they are commonly destroyed or divided up among many sources.
 Secondly, production work of this nature does not often produce records that people see as important enough to keep.
 Lastly, records may still exist but they are unknown to local archives.

 Ormrod and Hardcastle Spinning and Manufacturing firm was very successful during the nineteenth century and was ever expanding despite a few drawbacks along the way.
 For example, in 1818 the Royal Sovereign Mill burnt down but this was common for cotton mills as floors were wooden and gas lights were used.
 The main fire hazard was 'fluffy cotton' that at times became almost explosive.
 One cotton mill worker commented how a six-story mill could burn down in an hour and when a "taper was used to ignite the gas lightening, the 'dain' would ignite and fire would spread along a line of looms."
 However, in this case it was suspected that the Royal Sovereign was burnt down by an act of arson because of social unrest in that period.